Staro-Kalinkin Bridge: History

-From 1907 - 1909, for the construction of the tram line the bridge was expanded to 30.75 m by building two new bridges on the sides of the old bridge, 9.6 m wide on the upper side and 5.9 m from the lower side of the old bridge.
+From 1907 to 1909, for the construction of the tram line the bridge was expanded to 30.75 m by building two new bridges on the sides of the old bridge, 9.6 m wide on the upper side and 5.9 m from the lower side of the old bridge.
 The new spans repeated the outlines of the vaults and the system of the old bridge, i.e. three-span stone vaults, the middle span was 8.77 m and the side spans were 13.16 m each.
 At the same time, granite towers and parapets were preserved.
 The work was carried out by the contractor S.S.
 Linda.

 In 1965, at the initiative of "Lenmostotresta" a project was developed to restore the architectural design of the bridge.
 The author of the project was architect Irina Nikolaevna Benua.
 The project was based on the historical information compiled by Special Scientific Restoration Workshops employee R. G. Rabinovich, based on the archival materials collected by N. V. Popova.
 One of the sources of the general view of the crossing in the 19th century was Karl Friedrich Knappe's 1840 painting "Kalinkin Bridge."
 As a result of restoration work, granite barriers have been restored, separating the roadway from the sidewalk; granite benches on the parapets of the bridge openings were restored, and granite obelisks with lanterns were installed near the entrances.
 In 1969, gilding of metal decorative parts of the bridge was done.
 In 1989, according to the project of the architect V.M.
 Ivanov, the lanterns and memorial plaques on the towers were recreated.

-From October 2013 to April 2014, repairs were made to the bridge's road surface, tram rails and communications.
+From October 2013 to April 2014 repairs were made to the bridge's road surface, tram rails and communications.